 The 2021 Atlantic Council Global Energy Forum is the premiere international gathering of government, industry, and thought leaders to set the energy agenda for the year.
 Now in its fifth year, the Forum has emerged as the go-to energy conference to discuss the geopolitical and market issues confronting the energy industry in the coming year, develop new partnerships, and demonstrate thought leadership on global energy trends.

-Please join the Atlantic Council on Thursday, January 21, at 7 a.m.
-EST / 1 p.m.
-CET / 4 p.m.
-GST / 9 p.m.
-KST/JST, when His Royal Highness The Prince of Wales will discuss the launch of the “Terra Carta,” which is a core element of his Sustainable Markets Initiative, co-chaired by Bank of America CEO Brian Moynihan.
+On January 21, 2021, His Royal Highness The Prince of Wales discussed the launch of the “Terra Carta,” which is a core element of his Sustainable Markets Initiative, co-chaired by Bank of America CEO Brian Moynihan.
 The Terra Carta offers the basis of a recovery plan to 2030 that puts Nature, People and Planet at the heart of global value creation.

-His Royal Highness will join a conversation with Brian Moynihan, the Chairman of the Board and CEO of Bank of America and Fred Kempe, the CEO of Atlantic Council, following his opening remarks.
-The high-level panel will discuss how the private sector can accelerate the transition to a sustainable future and explore how corporate climate pledges can evolve into impactful actions.
+His Royal Highness joined a conversation with Brian Moynihan, the Chairman of the Board and CEO of Bank of America and Fred Kempe, the CEO of Atlantic Council, following his opening remarks.
+The high-level panel discussed how the private sector can accelerate the transition to a sustainable future and explored how corporate climate pledges can evolve into impactful actions.

-This event is part of our 2021 Global Energy Forum, and Atlantic Council Front Page, our premier ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.
+This event was part of our 2021 Global Energy Forum, and Atlantic Council Front Page, our premier ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.

 His Royal Highness The Prince of Wales